repology/repology-updater/README.md

 - **Software authors**:
   - Keep track of how well your project is packaged
   - Keep in touch with your product package maintainers
+  - If you're not using [semantic versioning](http://semver.org/) yet, see how useful it is

 # Status